apriltuesday/eva-opentargets/docs/manual-curation/README.md

 ## Setting up environment
 To follow the technical steps of the protocol, you will need to set up the environment.
+You can follow the installation instructions in the [main README](../../README.md) or set up for Open Targets processing as below.

-First, set up the common environment as explained in the [build instructions](../environment.md).
+First, set up the common environment as explained in the [build instructions](../open-targets/environment.md).

 Next, set up the protocol-specific environment, **filling in `${CURATION_RELEASE}`:**
 ```bash